FunEXP/full-stack-web-development-svelte/GitpodConfig.md

 From Marketplace, Svelte for VS Code (settings to add to `.gitpod.yml`) `vscode`: the enxtension is automatically added for us.

+### Github prebuilds
+Everytime our main branch changes, we want to automatically run the init script so `master: true` Same for branches and pull requests

 # Testing
 To test, create a draft PR and run the gitpod button.
 This work environment would have the changes and you will see it automatically runs the application on `localhost:3000`